Kenya: Off The Beaten Track

-The conservancies are teeming with wildlife and you can expect to see elephant, giraffe, lions, buffalo, hippo and warthog, plus Laikipia is known for its excellent sightings of leopard, striped hyena and wild dog.
+The conservancies are teeming with wildlife.
+You can expect to see elephant, giraffe, lions, buffalo, hippo and warthog, and Laikipia is known for its excellent sightings of leopard, striped hyena and wild dog.

-More threatened, endangered and rare species can be seen here than anywhere else in East Africa, and whilst many other areas of Kenya are experiencing dwindling populations of certain animals Laikipia is recognised for its increasing numbers of wildlife.
+More threatened, endangered and rare species can be seen here than anywhere else in East Africa, and while many other areas of Kenya are experiencing dwindling populations of certain animals, Laikipia is recognised for its increasing numbers of wildlife.

 As well as phenomenal wildlife sightings, Laikipia also offers visitors the opportunity to enjoy activities that are not usually permitted in Kenya’s national parks and reserves, such as wild dog tracking, camel safaris, walking safaris, horse riding, rafting and swimming in waterfalls.

-Heavy downpours occur during the months of May and November and the landscape becomes lush and green at this time, however the abundance of vegetation can make it difficult to spot wildlife and the wet weather may mean that it is not possible to enjoy certain activities, such as a camel safari.
+Heavy downpours occur during the months of May and November and the landscape becomes lush and green at this time, however the abundance of vegetation can make it difficult to spot wildlife.
+The wet weather may also mean that it is not possible to enjoy certain activities, such as a camel safari.

 The climate in Laikipia is generally warm all year, with average temperatures of 30°C during the day.
 Evenings can get quite cool so you should ensure that you bring warm clothing.

 Laikipia features on our Kenya Off The Beaten Track holiday.
-This itinerary starts in Laikipia where you’ll explore the breathtaking wilderness on foot, fully supported by camels and led by experienced Masai, Samburu, and Turkana walking guides.
-Your next destination will be Samburu National Reserve, and then you’ll travel to the undiscovered northern frontier of Kenya to Saruni Rhino in the Sera Community Conservancy, before enjoying a safari in the Masai Mara.
+This itinerary starts in Laikipia where you’ll explore the breathtaking wilderness on foot, fully supported by camels, and led by experienced Masai, Samburu, and Turkana walking guides.
+Your next destination will be Samburu National Reserve, followed by Saruni Rhino in the Sera Community Conservancy, the undiscovered northern frontier of Kenya, before enjoying a safari in the iconic Masai Mara.

 The conservancies within Laikipia offer fantastic accommodation options with some of the best guides in the country.
-We tend to use the wonderful Sosian Lodge, Ol Malo and El Karamo Eco Lodge.
-For a more adventurous experience we recommend our ‘Kenya: Off the Beaten Track’ holiday which includes a multi-day walking safari.
+Wayfairer partners with the wonderful Sosian Lodge, Ol Malo and El Karamo Eco Lodge.
+For a more adventurous experience we recommend our Kenya Off the Beaten Track holiday which includes a multi-day walking safari.
 On this itinerary we start at Laikipia Wilderness Camp and then stay in mobile camps where you’ll sleep in simple dome tents and eat your dinner under the stars!

 Tucked away in the foothills of Mount Kenya in Laikipia, El Karama Eco Lodge is set among a gorgeous family-run cattle and wildlife ranch.

-Ol Malo is a privately owned ranch and game sanctuary, situated in Laikipia and giving unrivalled access to the heartland of the African bush.
+Ol Malo is a privately owned ranch and game sanctuary, situated in Laikipia, giving unrivalled access to the heartland of the African bush.